-Camden and Borough Market are two of the busiest markets in London so if you can, go in the weekday, not the weekend.
-They are so much less crowded and completely different places Monday to Friday.
+Camden and Borough Market are two of the busiest markets in London so if you can go in the weekday and not the weekend.
+Both markets are so much less crowded and completely different places Monday to Friday.
 Check out my guide to London’s best markets here.

 11. Don’t take cabs.